Pithamagan

 Pithamagan is a 2003 Indian Tamil-language action crime drama film written and directed by Bala.
-The film stars Vikram, Suriya, Laila and Sangeetha, with Karunaas, Manobala and Mahadevan in supporting roles.
+The film stars Vikram, Suriya, Laila and Sangeetha in the lead roles, with Karunaas, Manobala and Ramaraju (credited as Mahadevan) in supporting roles.
 In the film, a man raised in a graveyard with no understanding of the world forms a bond with a con artist.

 Pithamagan was released on 24 October 2003.
 The film became a success and Vikram won numerous accolades for his performance, including the National Film Award for Best Actor in a Leading Role.
 It was remade in Kannada as Anatharu (2007).